SunSpecOrangeButton/pyoblib/CONTRIBUTING.md

 * Follow the design goals stated in the Core documentation
 * Be fully commented
-* Contain compreshesensive test coverage incluign but not limited to cross platform (Windows, Linux, and Mac) testing.
+* Contain comprehensive test coverage including but not limited to cross platform (Windows, Linux, and Mac) testing.
-* Subject to vulnerabilty scan
+* Subject to vulnerability scan
 * Will be peer reviewed

 If source code does not meet all of the above criteria please place it in a different Orange Button repository.
 It is fine to start code elsewhere and add it to the Core repository at a future date.